0xKitsune/solstat/README.md

 Options:
   -p, --path <PATH>  Path to the directory containing the files solstat will analyze.
+The default directory is `./contracts` -m, --match-file-name <MATCH_FILE_NAME> Name of the file Solstat will analyze.
+The default is all files within the provided directory.
-The default directory is `./contracts` -t, --toml <TOML>  Path to the toml file containing the solstat configuration when not using the default settings.
+  -t, --toml <TOML>  Path to the toml file containing the solstat configuration when not using the default settings.
   -h, --help         Print help information
 ```